- Other Apps

 Tagline: None, which is a shame, but the creative team probably used all their energy on the full title of the film, Jim & Andy: The Great Beyond – Featuring a Very Special, Contractually Obliged Mention of Tony Clifton.
 So, yeah, there's that.

-Premise: A documentary ostensibly about Jim Carey's immersion in the role of real life comedian Andy Kaufman, for the 1999 film Man on the Moon.
+Premise: A documentary ostensibly about Jim Carrey's immersion in the role of real life comedian Andy Kaufman, for the 1999 film Man on the Moon.

-Execution: Jim Carey is a contentious subject in my family.
-My stepdad maintains Carey has only ever played one role, a rubber faced goon.
+Execution: Jim Carrey is a contentious subject in my family.
+My stepdad maintains Carrey has only ever played one role, a rubber faced goon.
 While I understand where he's coming from, that doesn't mean that rubber faced goon is never funny, Ace Venture is hilarious, furthermore I'd say he's wrong on at least one film; Man on the Moon.
-I haven't seen all of Jim Carey's films, but The Truman Show wasn't all rubber, and while I hated it, Eternal Sunshine wasn't either.
+I haven't seen all of Jim Carrey's films, but The Truman Show wasn't all rubber, and while I hated it, Eternal Sunshine wasn't either.

-There has been criticism that Carey comes across as pretentious, and he does.
+There has been criticism that Carrey comes across as pretentious, and he does.
 But no more so than any other actor when talking about their work.
 Man on the Moon is a brilliant film, however, and he should be proud of his work in it.
 It's also a film you should see before seeing Jim & Andy, as it provides context.
-In case you're worried, like my step father, that it's just “Jim Carey doing Jim Carey” it's also directed by Milos Foreman, who also helmed One Flew Over The Cuckoo's Nest and Amadeus.
+In case you're worried, like my step father, that it's just “Jim Carrey doing Jim Carrey” it's also directed by Milos Foreman, who also helmed One Flew Over The Cuckoo's Nest and Amadeus.